Phzera/desafio_embarcados/74138/README.md

 1. Implement with logic operators
 1. Implement with process using IF
 1. Implement with process using CASE
-1. Implement with WHEN…ELSE
+1. Implement with WHEN...ELSE
-1. Implement with WITH…SELECT
+1. Implement with WITH...SELECT
 1. Design testbench and simulate